dbro/bleps/README.md

     $ make
     $ sudo make install

-Depends on these packages: build-essentials, libusb-1.0-0-dev, autoconf
+Depends on these packages: build-essentials, libusb-1.0-0-dev, pkg-config

 Acknowledgements and alternatives
 ---------------------------------